centrahq/api-documentation/user/pages/02.glossary/01.glossary-basic/docs.md

 **Buyer**
 _B2B_
 Individual connected to a specific Account who can log in to Centra Showroom and place orders.
-For example a purchaser at a specific store.
+For example a purchaser at a specific Store.

 ## **C**